MockingbirdME/Flax_RPG/idea.md

 Damage - damage reduces stamina, if stamina hits zero inflicts a wound and refreshes stamina.
     - all-weapons: damage 4 + twice the wielder's body stat.
 If wielded two handed treat the wielder's body stat as if it were one higher.

-weapon damage should be ~3-6 + twice body stat + amount attack exceeded defense.
+Reach 0-2;

 Melee weapons have traits: